 Another thing to learn about is the location of jobs.
 Jobs in some fields are concentrated in certain regions.
 If you are willing to relocate, that won't be a problem for you, but if moving isn't in your plans, you should reconsider your options.

-7 Questions to Ask Yourself to Pick a Fulfilling Career
+7 Questions That Will Help You Find a Fulfilling Career

 When you are trying to figure out what to do with your life, it makes sense to seek out fulfilling careers.
 That quest may lead you to do an online search for lists of occupations that fit the bill.
 The problem with "best careers" lists is that they don't address the differences among individuals.
-An occupation that fulfills one person won't necessarily fulfill another.
+A profession that fulfills one person won't necessarily fulfill another.

 If you want a career saving the planet, you will find what you're looking for on one of the lists your search uncovered.
-That desire is certainly a noble thing and no doubt many people find doing that very satisfying, but not everyone does.
-Some people love counting beans and others find great joy in assembling widgets.
+That desire is indeed a noble thing and no doubt many people find doing that very satisfying, but not everyone does.
+Some people love counting beans, and others find great joy in assembling widgets.

 So, what do you think would be a fulfilling career?
 Your response depends on who you are and what is important to you.